Nqaba Bhanga: Biography

 In 2016, he was elected as a councillor and was appointed the Mayoral Committee Member (MMC) for Human Settlements of the Nelson Mandela Bay Municipality under mayor Athol Trollip, whom he succeeded as Party Provincial Leader in 2017.

 Bhanga was the DA's candidate for Eastern Cape Premier in the 2019 general elections.
 Following the elections, he became a Member of the Eastern Cape Provincial Legislature and consequently assumed the title of Leader of the Opposition.

 On 4 March 2020, Bhanga resigned from the Eastern Cape Provincial Legislature.
 The DA had nominated him as their mayoral candidate for Nelson Mandela Bay.
 He was elected unopposed as mayor on 4 December 2020.
 On 23 August 2021, DA leader John Steenhuisen announced that Bhanga would be the DA's mayoral candidate for Nelson Mandela Bay in the 2021 local government elections.
 The DA did not win a majority on the Nelson Mandela Bay city council and lost nine seats.
 The ANC's Eugene Johnson was elected as mayor at the inaugural council meeting.
 She received 60 out of 119 votes, while Bhanga received only 59 votes.

 The DA's Federal Executive (FedEx) approved Bhanga's return to the provincial legislature on 29 November 2021 and he resigned as a councillor on 2 December 2021.
 On 9 December, Bhanga was sworn in as a member of the provincial legislature and became leader of the opposition again.

 In January 2023, Bhanga announced that he would not be seeking re-election to a third term as the provincial leader of the DA at the party's provincial conference in February.
 Bhanga said that his decision was influenced from the trauma he had suffered from after having been involved in a fatal car accident in August 2021 which left two people dead.
 Provincial chairman Andrew Whitfield succeeded him as provincial leader.

+In June 2023, Bhanga was suspended from party activities after he accused the party's federal council chairperson Helen Zille of being a racist.
+He resigned from the DA and as a member of the provincial legislature on 1 December 2023, hours after his party membership was terminated.